 The reasons for this are many, but one of the main reasons?
 ADHD sometimes doesn’t show up in girls and women in a way that can be obvious.
-Girls are also more likely to have ADHD-Inattentive, which tends to have more internal symptoms than out.
+Girls are also more likely to have ADHD-Inattentive, which tends to have more internal symptoms than external.

 ADHD In Girls And Women